MissEmlizB/Annotate-ML/README.md

 ![Banner](/Readme%20Photos/banner.png)

-### Annotate ML is an easy-to-use photo annotation app for Create ML object detectors.
+### Annotate ML is an easy-to-use macOS app to label your photos for Create ML.

 ![Screenshot](/Readme%20Photos/app.png)